shriyaasija/premier-league-prediction/README.md

 ## File Overview
 * `scraping.ipynb` - a Jupyter notebook that scrapes our data.
-* `predictions.ipynb` - a Jupyter notebook that makes predictions.
+* `prediction.ipynb` - a Jupyter notebook that makes predictions.